ExCL-Docs/excl-user-docs/quick-start-guides/ollama.md

 When interacting with the Ollama server via the [REST API](https://github.com/ollama/ollama?tab=readme-ov-file#rest-api) in ExCL, you need to unset the `http_proxy` and `https_proxy` environment variables, since you are trying to connect to an internal http server instead of a remote one.
 {% endhint %}

-An examples of using the Ollama API can be found at [ollama/examples/python-simplegenerate at main · ollama/ollama](https://github.com/ollama/ollama/tree/main/examples/python-simplegenerate).
+Examples of using the Ollama API can be found at [ollama-python/examples/chat.py](https://github.com/ollama/ollama-python/blob/main/examples/chat.py).

 ## Links